How we will save the Little Tern

 Since the 1970's, wardens have supervised many colonies, which has substantially reduced human disturbance, but more work needs to be done as numbers are still declining.

 - Enhanced management and habitat restoration/creation carried out over 26 sites identified as containing important UK colonies.
 These sites were all located within Special Protection Areas (SPAs) which form part of the Natura 2000 network of sites designated for their international European importance for wildlife.
 SPAs are classified under the EU Birds Directive helping protect and manage areas that are important for rare and vulnerable birds.

 - Keeping people informed of the conservation issues facing Little Terns, particularly within the local communities close to the current and potential sites.
-It will also ensure that there is action on engagement with statutory agencies, local authorities and policymakers in government ensuring that long-term conservation plans can work successfully to support little terns into the future.
+This will also ensure that there is action on engagement with statutory agencies, local authorities and policymakers in government ensuring that long-term conservation plans can work successfully to support Little Terns into the future.

-- Shaping a UK little tern Species Recovery Plan from information gathered and lessons learned during its lifetime.
+- A UK Little Tern Species Recovery Plan was produced from information gathered and lessons learned during its lifetime.
 We believe that by working together with the local communities, beach users, the Project partners and other organisations we can ensure that this little seabird will remain a regular summer inhabitant along our shores for us all to enjoy.